erayd/slightly/README.md

 If you wish to include a table of contents, simply add the `slightly-toc` attribute to any element.
 This element will be replaced with a generated TOC.
+The TOC attribute may be used on more than one element, and may even appear within a content markdown file.

 The value of this attribute should be set to the maximum level of heading you wish to include.
 By default, all headings will be included.
 If there are no